keonlee9420/Parallel-Tacotron2/README.md

 # Implementation Issues

-Overall, normalization or activation, which is not suggested in the original paper, is adequately arranged to prevent nan value (gradient) on forward and backward calculations.
+Overall, normalization or activation, which is not suggested in the original paper, is adequately arranged to prevent NaN value (gradient) on forward and backward calculations.
+(NaN indicates that something is wrong in the network)

 ## Text Encoder